 In a bowl, over a pan of simmering water, melt the chocolate and the butter together until smooth.
 In a separate bowl, mix the sugar and the eggs, whisk them until they’re light and fluffy.

 Pass the flour, cocoa powder through a fine sieve and add to the eggs and sugar.
 Gently whisk the ingredients together until combined.
 Then mix in the melted chocolate and the vegetable oil to combine.

 Bake for 35-45 minutes until the brownies have lost their wobble but are still a bit gooey inside.
 Take out and leave to cool.
 You want to almost under bake them so they are still soft in the centre.

-Once they are cool, cut them into squares, sprinkle them with icing sugar if you prefer.
+Once the chocolate brownies are cool, cut them into squares and then lay a ghostly figure on top of each square.
 These are my favourite brownies ever.
 I urge you to give them a try.